remram44/doublegit/README.md

 I think it would be cool if this tool could record GitHub/GitLab/...
 API events too; things like issues/merge requests/comments.

 It could also automatically backup all your starred repos.

+Some kind of query interface needs to be written (I'm thinking web).